Adam M. Kanzer

 His responsibilities include directing Domini’s shareholder advocacy department, where for more than fifteen years he has led numerous dialogues with corporations on a wide range of social and environmental issues.
 He also manages Domini’s public communications and is a spokesperson for the firm.

-Mr. Kanzer is a member of the Securities and Exchange Commission’s Investor Advisory Committee, created by the Dodd-Frank Act, and served on the SEC’s inaugural Investor Advisory Committee (June 2009-November 2010).
-He is a founder and current board member of the Global Network Initiative, an organization addressing threats to freedom of expression and privacy rights on the Internet and other communication technologies, and serves on the Steering Committee of Tax Justice Network-USA, the public policy committee of US SIF: The Forum for Sustainable and Responsible Investment, the advisory council of the Sustainability Accounting Standards Board (SASB) and the Eminent Persons Group for the UN Guiding Principles Reporting Framework.
+Mr. Kanzer served on the Securities and Exchange Commission’s Investor Advisory Committee, created by the Dodd-Frank Act (2012-2016), and served on the SEC’s inaugural Investor Advisory Committee (June 2009-2010).
+He is a founder and current alternate board member of the Global Network Initiative, an organization addressing threats to freedom of expression and privacy rights on the Internet and other communication technologies, and serves on the Steering Committee of Tax Justice Network-USA, the public policy committee of US SIF: The Forum for Sustainable and Responsible Investment, and the Eminent Persons Group for the UN Guiding Principles Reporting Framework.
 He co-chaired the Contract Supplier Working Group at the Interfaith Center on Corporate Responsibility for two years, focusing on improving working conditions in corporate global supply chains.
 In 2008, he was named to the Directorship 100, Directorship magazine’s listing of the most influential people on corporate governance and in the boardroom.
 He is a frequent speaker and commentator on socially responsible investing and corporate accountability.

 Prior to joining Domini in 1998, Mr. Kanzer was a litigator for four and a half years with the firm of Cahill Gordon & Reindel in New York City.
 In October 1997, Mr. Kanzer volunteered as an international observer of the South African Truth and Reconciliation Commission.